DanielGriffiths1182/personal-rails5-application/README.md

 *start date: 2/25/17 (work in progress)*

-**Application Purpose**
+**Application Current Function**
 - This applications purpose is still being defined.
-The initial goal was to build an application with an advanced user signup and login setup.
+The initial goal has been met, it was to build an application with an advanced user signup and login setup.

-**Application Components**
-- account_activations_controller.rb
-- application_controller.rb
-- posts_controller.rb
-- noko_books_controller.rb (home page, help-contact-about)
-- password_resets_controller.rb
-- sessions_controller.rb
-- users_controller.rb
-- user.rb *model*
-- posts.rb *model*

 **Added to gemfile**